-3. In the bottom right corner of the Meet screen, click the More options icon (three dots).
+3. In the bottom right corner of the Meet screen, click the More options (three dots) icon.

 4. From the list of items that appear, click Record meeting.

 5. A dialog window appears to inform you that you should obtain consent from all participants in the Meet before recording.
 Since you are the only participant in the Meet, click Accept.